 All that depends on a couple of factors such as a) if you own the house you’re staying in, b) how much valuables you keep in the house and c) frankly, just how unlucky you can be.

 Now, you might think, “Hey, I don’t own a PMD so no problem.”
 But do you know if your next door neighbour has one?
-What about your neighbour below or above your floor?
+What about your neighbour that lives below or above your floor?
 The point is, you never know, so it is always better to be prepared.

 We’ve compiled some tips to help you decide if you should buy home insurance, as well as how to decide which is the best home insurance plan for you.